 Good for Sensitive Fish

-Some fish require pristine water conditions with very specific, stable conditions, explains Live Aquaria.
-Since canister filters can be easily customized to control different environmental factors like UV sterilization and water temperature, even the most delicate fish or invertebrate can survive in these tanks.
-The intense cleaning process canister filters ensure that harmful pollutants will not harm these animals.
+Some fish require pristine water conditions with very specific, stable conditions.
+Since canister filters can be easily customized to control different environmental factors like UV sterilization and water temperature, even the most delicate fish or invertebrates can survive in these tanks.
+The intense cleaning process of canister filters ensures that harmful pollutants will not harm these animals.

 Good for Large Tanks